 Influenza and children

-Influenza infection rates are generally highest in children.
-Healthy children are also the major cause of the spread of influenza viruses in the community.
+Influenza infection rates are generally highest in children.68,81,118 Healthy children are also the major cause of the spread of influenza viruses in the community.
 Vaccination of healthy children has the potential to substantially reduce influenza-like illness and related costs in both the children themselves and their families.

 Influenza vaccination recommendations vary between countries.
-The United States (U.S.) recommends annual vaccination for all persons from 6 months of age.
+The United States recommends annual vaccination for all persons from 6 months of age.

 The United Kingdom influenza vaccination programme includes annual vaccination for all children aged 2–8 years with a live attenuated nasal spray influenza vaccine with the strategy to offer both individual protection and herd immunity.
 This type of

-New Zealand current strategy
+New Zealand's current strategy

 The current New Zealand strategy for children is to offer free influenza vaccination to those with certain medical conditions most likely to lead to serious influenza-related complications.

-Children aged 6 months to less than 9 years of age who are receiving the influenza vaccine for the first time should receive two doses four weeks apart, as they may be immunologically naive and so get a better response from a two dose priming regime.
+Children aged 6 months to under 9 years who are receiving the influenza vaccine for the first time should receive two doses four weeks apart.
+Children who have received a previous influenza vaccination need only a single dose.

 * Two doses separated by at least four weeks if an influenza vaccine is being used for the first time.

-Use of paracetamol following immunisation
+Use of paracetamol following vaccination